AccelerationConsortium/awesome-self-driving-labs/readme.md

 ### Other
 - [Olympus](https://github.com/aspuru-guzik-group/olympus) is a benchmarking framework based primarily on data collected from experimental self-driving lab setups.
+- Functional Data Analysis
+  - [Amplitude-Phase-Distance](https://github.com/kiranvad/Amplitude-Phase-Distance) is a Riemannian differential geometry toolbox to compute a `shape' distance between electromagnetic spectra, scattering, or diffraction profiles.
+  - [autophasemap](https://github.com/pozzo-research-group/papers/tree/main/autophasemap) is a clustering and phase mapping toolbox using the amplitude phase distance for autonomous construction of phasemaps from spectra-like data.

 ## People
 WIP